 For a few years ending in 1998, this route consisted solely of the E. Washington Avenue bridge over the Pequonnock River in Bridgeport.
 It was listed at 0.04 miles, about 70 yards, which would be an impressive field goal.
 SR 724 didn't connect to any other numbered route: a good reminder that secret routes are merely stretches of state-maintained road, and don't have to go anywhere.

-The SR 724 number has also been used for Arch Street in Greenwich and the first segment of the Route 40 freeway until it was completed in 1976.
+The SR 724 number has also been used for Sand Road in Canaan and the first segment of the Route 40 freeway until it was completed in 1976.

-Branford Connector (I-95 exit 53), serving as long ramps to US 1, Route 142 and Route 146.
-This opened in 1958 along with the Connecticut Turnpike.
+The Connector opened in 1958 along with the Connecticut Turnpike.
 In 1963 it was designated SR 994, as part of a group of Turnpike spurs numbered in the 990s.
 In 1964, its number was changed to SR 794, to fit in with the other 700s routes in its district.

-2.88 miles; this is the Milford Parkway, a four-lane expressway connecting Route 15 (the Merritt Parkway and Wilbur Cross Parkway), I-95, and US 1 in Milford.
+The Milford Parkway is a four-lane expressway connecting Route 15 (the Merritt Parkway and Wilbur Cross Parkway), I-95, and US 1 in Milford.
 In 1963, this was designated SR 996, as part of a group of Turnpike spurs numbered in the 990s.
 In 1964, its number was changed to SR 796, to fit in with the other 700s routes in its district.

 Access to US 1 needed